-No, Jacksonville International Airport (JAX) does not have indoor smoking areas.
-Florida’s Clean Indoor Air Act prohibits smoking inside the entire terminal.
-Designated outdoor smoking zones are located at curbside on both the departures and arrivals levels, at least 20 feet from entrance doors.
+Yes, Jacksonville International Airport (JAX) has designated smoking areas.
+They are outdoor zones located at the curbside on both the departures and arrivals levels, set back from the entrance doors.
+The terminal interior and both operational concourses are smoke-free.

 Smoking Policy at Jacksonville Airport

-Florida’s Clean Indoor Air Act bans smoking inside all enclosed public spaces, including airports.
-Jacksonville Airport enforces this strictly, meaning there are zero indoor smoking rooms, cabins, or lounges anywhere in the facility.
+Smoking is not permitted inside the terminal, so there are no indoor smoking rooms, cabins, or lounges anywhere in the facility.
 The rule applies to cigarettes, cigars, pipes, and any other combustible tobacco product.

-Designated outdoor smoking zones are positioned on the curbside areas outside the terminal.
-Florida law requires smokers to stay at least 20 feet from building entrances, so the marked zones are set back from the doors.
+Designated outdoor smoking areas are positioned on the curbside areas outside the terminal, set back from building entrances.
 These areas have ashtrays and are clearly signed.

 How Jacksonville Airport Is Laid Out

-JAX has a single terminal building with three concourses: A, B, and C. All three concourses branch off from one central ticketing hall and security checkpoint.
+JAX has a single terminal building with two operational concourses: A and C, each with about 10 gates.
+A new Concourse B is under construction between them.
+Both open concourses branch off from one central ticketing hall and security checkpoint.
 This is actually good news for smokers because it means there is only one security line to deal with when you re-enter after stepping outside.

 The terminal has two main levels.
 The upper level handles departures and ticketing, while the lower level is for baggage claim and arrivals.
 Both levels have exits that lead to the curbside areas where you can smoke.